Mary Jane Girls: Career

 The group released their second album, Only Four You, in February 1985.
 McDuffie was featured on most of the songs, and the Waters sisters were hired to provide background vocals, since the other members were vocally limited.
 The lead single "In My House" became the group's biggest hit, reaching number 3 on the R&B chart and then crossing over to the Billboard Hot 100 chart, where it reached number 7 and spent 12 weeks in the Top 40.
 It also charted on the Hot Dance Club Play chart, peaking at number 1 for two weeks in April 1985.
 "Wild and Crazy Love" was the second single from this album and it also fared well on the R&B (number 10) and dance charts (number 3).
 It barely missed the Top 40 on the Billboard Hot 100, peaking at number 42.
 The last single, "Break It Up", only reached number 79 on the R&B chart and did not chart on the Billboard Hot 100, but it did hit number 39 on the Hot Dance Club Play chart.

-A third album was recorded by the group, the project called Conversation, but it was shelved for decades, finally released in 2014 as part of a larger retrospective of James' work.
+A third album was recorded by the group, the project called Conversation, but it was shelved for decades, finally released in 2014 as part of a larger retrospective of James's work.
 However, a single was released from the project in 1986, a cover of The Four Seasons hit "Walk Like a Man", which was heard in the film A Fine Mess.
-This single charted at number 41 on the Billboard Hot 100.
-Another single, "Shadow Lover", was also released in 1986, and the Mary Jane Girls appeared on Soul Train to lip sync to it, but the single was not promoted by the label.
+It charted at number 41 on the Billboard Hot 100.
+Another single, "Shadow Lover", was also released in 1986, and the Mary Jane Girls appeared on Soul Train to lip sync it, but the single was not promoted by the label.
 Ghant obtained other work in 1986 when James and Motown were in dispute, since the Mary Jane Girls had no label support.
 The Mary Jane Girls officially disbanded in 1987.